Ben 10 (2005 TV series): The Tennysons

-Ben and Gwen's grandfather, who takes the two on a cross-country road trip for summer vacation.
+Ben and Gwen's grandfather, who takes the two on a cross-country road trip for Summer vacation.
 In "Truth", Max reveals he was a part of an intergalactic secret agency known as "The Plumbers" and handled many extraterrestrial encounters in the past.
 His history as a Plumber has given him knowledge, training, and equipment for fighting aliens as well as an unconventional taste in food, much to the dismay of his grandchildren.
-In "The Visitor," an old alien acquaintance of Max's called Xylene reveals that Max was the intended recipient of the Omnitrix.
+In "The Visitor," an old alien acquaintance of Max's called Xylene reveals that Max was the intended recipient of the Prototype Omnitrix.